 This small gas chainsaw secured the best times for individual cuts in our hands-on tests.
 We cut a 6x6-inch piece of lumber with each saw and timed how long it took to complete.
 The first test cut with this model clocked in at less than five seconds with the next hitting the three second mark.
 Between the test cuts, this Stihl model averaged speeds of three to four seconds.
 That means the Stihl MS170 cut through the test lumber at speeds of over an inch per second.

 The two-stroke engine boosts the power-to-weight ratio for a saw as light as this one.
 This style of engine completes two revolutions in one piston stroke, meaning it requires less fuel for the power it produces.
 The lightweight plastic housing adds to its efficiency, but this shell can crack or break if not handled with care.
 You can avoid damage to the saw by starting it on the ground with your foot in the rear handle.

 How does the Stihl MS170 compare?

 Our test crew were impressed by this model.
 After comparing it with the Echo CS-310 one tester commented “I still like the Stihl better.”
 Another, after using multiple saws said of the Stihl “I think this one is the best.”

-But it wasn’t all praise, one tester commented on how much smoke this model produced when compared to the other gas models.
+But it wasn’t all praise: one tester commented on how much smoke this model produced when compared to other gas models.
 Another noted the lack of shock absorbers that made the Echo CS-130 more attractive.
 Nevertheless, everyone was impressed that it produces a clean, even cut every time you use it.